Carvu94/CI-PP1-gaming-den/README.md

 - Image for Rise of Nations event was taken from [Alpha Coders](https://alphacoders.com/).

-- Image for Counter Strike 1.6 event was taken from [Wallpaper Cave](https://wallpapercave.com/).
+- Image for Counter Strike 1.6 and Warzone event was taken from [Wallpaper Cave](https://wallpapercave.com/).

 ## **Acknowledgments**